Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: Performance Evaluation

 The proposed MDM search is compared with the well-known multi-UAV search that employs both self and social-cognitive elements, namely, Standard Particle Swarm Optimization (PSO) \cite{pso}, Standard PSO (SPSO) \cite {ppso18} and Adaptive Robotic PSO (ARPSO) \cite{ARPSO}.
-The key assumption for social cognition is that the UAVs have persistent communication throughout the mission.
-In practical implementation, this assumption might not be always feasible whereas the proposed MDM framework does not require communication among UAVs.
-In all the above methods the UAVs are carrying a sensor that can generate a signal with strength proportional to the distance from the target.
+The key assumption for social cognition is that UAVs have persistent communication throughout the mission.
+Practically this assumption might not be feasible, whereas the proposed MDM framework does not require communication among UAVs.
+In all the above methods, the UAVs are carrying a sensor that can generate a signal with strength proportional to the distance from the target.
 A target is confirmed when the distance to the target is less than $r_2$, i.e. the sensing radius of the confirmation sensor used in the MDM search.

-The results of the Monte-Carlo simulation for the confirmation of 10 fixed and also pop-up targets using 12 UAVs for the mission is shown in Table \ref{simtablepso1}.
-The MDM search using an additional detection sensor performs well when compared to the social-cognitive based multi-UAV search methods.
-For the case of targets with fixed location and dynamic MDM performs better than PSO, SPSO and ARPSO.
-For the case of sudden pop-up targets, the proposed search technique outperforms social-cognitive multi-UAV search methods by a margin of at least 73.6$\%$.
+The results of the Monte-Carlo simulation for the confirmation of 10 fixed and also pop-up targets using 12 UAVs for the search mission are shown in Table \ref{simtablepso1}.
+The MDM search with an additional detection sensor performs better compared with the social-cognitive based multi-UAV search methods.
+For the case of targets with fixed location and dynamic, MDM performs better than PSO, SPSO and ARPSO.
+For the case of sudden pop-up targets, the proposed MDM search outperforms social-cognitive multi-UAV search methods by a margin of at least 73.6$\%$.
 The lower performance of the social-cognitive multi-UAV search methods for pop-up targets is because of the skewness of the spatial distribution of UAVs towards the region where the targets have already been detected.
 This results in a less efficient social-cognition component for a new target that suddenly pop-up.
 In addition, social-cognitive multi-UAV search methods can explore and later has better exploitation capability, whereas the MDM framework will keep switching between exploration and exploitation.
 Hence, the MDM search pop-up target is better than the social-cognitive multi-UAV search methods.
 From the above analysis, the performance of the MDM search without inter-UAV communication is comparable to most of the social-cognitive multi-UAV search methods that employ inter-UAV communication.